 Somehow, a cabal of scheming officials have managed to retroactively make the world believe that the war was the doing of “Enemies of Humanity”.
 Hordes of non-specific monsters that rampaged across the world, and which are totally still out there in spite of having never been seen.
 Because they don’t exist, after all.
-The Talented are presented as heroes that must be trained to defeat the Enemies of Humanity, and nobody ever asks inconvenient questions like “why do we never see these kids again?” or “where are these cataclysmic battles being waged?”.
+The Talented are presented as heroes that must be trained to defeat the Enemies of Humanity, while nobody ever asks inconvenient questions like “why do we never see these kids again?” or “where are these cataclysmic battles being waged?”.
 A 100% death rate is apparently nothing to ever asks questions about.

-I admire that the author at least attempted to provide justification and context for why a modern society would send teenagers to die on an island, but the story he came up with is just too loose to make any kind of sense.
+I admire that the author at least attempted to provide justification and context for why a modern society would send teenagers to die on an island.
+Except the story he came up with is just too loose to make any kind of sense.

 #3 Idiotic characters

 I was initially quite excited by the promise that Talentless Nana held.
-It’s effectively a reversed Sherlock Holmes story;e Nana has to contrive elaborate plots to somehow murder people and get away scot-free.
+It’s effectively a reversed Sherlock Holmes story.
+Nana has to contrive elaborate plots to somehow murder people and get away scot-free.
 Episodes 2 and 3 do this really well.
 A general problem throughout the series, however, is that all the characters are idiotic beyond compare.